NREL/api-umbrella/README.md

 ## Additional Features

-In this repo is hosted an addittional feature of API-Umbrella f
+In this repo is hosted one additional feature of API-Umbrella for providing validation using external IdP's.
+The documentation about how to use is available here: [Documentation](./docs/idp-doc.md)

 ## Getting Started